ragkit/.github/profile/README.md

-# RAG Kit
+# Ragkit

-Tools to help with Retrieval Augmented Generation (RAG).
+Tools to help with retrieval augmented generation (RAG).